Egypt sentences 75 to death, hundreds to jail over 2013 sit-in

-The sentencing concluded the mass trial of some 700 people accused of offences including murder and inciting violence during the pro-Muslim Brotherhood protest at Rabaa Adawiya square in Cairo.
+The sentencing, which included jail terms for more than 600 others, concluded a mass trial of people accused of murder and inciting violence during the pro-Muslim Brotherhood protest at Rabaa Adawiya square in Cairo.

-Rights groups say more than 800 protesters died in the single most deadly incident during the unrest that followed Egypt’s 2011 popular uprising.
+Rights groups say more than 800 protesters died.
 Amnesty International condemned Saturday’s decision, calling the trial “disgraceful”.

+Those sentenced to jail included a U.S. citizen, Moustafa Kassem, rights group Pretrial Rights International said.
+Washington is Cairo’s closest Western ally and one of its top aid donors.

+President Abdel Fattah al-Sisi on Saturday met U.S. Central Command chief General Joseph Votel as the two countries launched a joint military exercise off Egypt’s Mediterranean coast.

 Muslim Brotherhood spiritual leader Mohamed Badie and dozens more were given life sentences, judicial sources said.
 Others received jail sentences ranging from five to 15 years.

-Cases were dropped against five people who had died while in prison, judicial sources said, without giving further details.
+Cases were dropped against five people who died while in prison, judicial sources said.

-Following weeks of protests in 2013 against the ouster of Islamist President Mohamed Mursi by the military — led at the time by Egypt’s current president, Abdel Fattah al-Sisi — security forces violently broke up the demonstrators at Rabaa square.
+Following weeks of protests against the ouster of Islamist President Mursi by the military, which at the time was led by current president Sisi, security forces violently broke up the Rabaa square demonstration.

 They arrested hundreds of people who were charged with inciting violence, murder and organising illegal protests.